 - Click OK.

-- OPTIONAL: Based on the message from Step 7, if you wish to completely remove any reassigned responses from the "Other" category, right-click the "Other" theme on the left side and select Is Other/Specify.
-In this example, I will right-click "Some other race, ethnicity, or origin" and select Is Other/Specify.
+If you wish to completely remove any reassigned responses from your "Other" category, right-click the "Other" theme on the left side and select Is Other/Specify.
+In this example, I will right-click "Some other race, ethnicity, or origin" and select Is Other/Specify. - Select a response on the right that you want to back code into one of the existing themes.

-- Repeat Steps 10-11 until you've classified as many responses as you can.
+- Repeat Steps 11-12 until you've classified as many responses as you can.

 - Click Save to save the classifications to a new variable.